arshiamufti/hadoop-mapreduce/big-data.md

 ### Aspects of big data

-There are 3 V's: volume (refers to the size of the data being dealt with), variety (data often comes in from different sources and in different formats), velocity (the fact that data is generated quickly and needs to be processed quickly as well).
+volume (refers to the size of the data being dealt with), variety (data often comes in from different sources and in different formats), velocity (the fact that data is generated quickly and needs to be processed quickly as well).